acatone-git/TSP-MIX/README.md

 ### Set-up Skraper & Skrape with custom mix template

 - Download & extract the TSP-MIX \ TSP-MIX-DX archive from the [release page](https://github.com/acatone-git/TSP-MIX/releases)
-- Download & run [Skraper](https://www.skraper.net/) - A full in-depth tutorial can be found here: https://www.youtube.com/watch?v=T_Si2iFJw3Q
+- Download & run [Skraper](https://www.skraper.net/) - A full in-depth tutorial available here: https://www.youtube.com/watch?v=T_Si2iFJw3Q
 - Select "All Systems"
 - In the "Media" tab for Skraper set the Media type to "User Provided Mix"
 - Click the "page" icon next to media type and select the `TSP-MIX.xml / TSP-MIX-DX.xml` file you downloaded from this repo